 As we took that journey together, he slowly forgot how to manage his business, where home was, how to dial a phone, searching over and over again for something always just out of his reach.
 As strength and ability left him—at first slowly then as though in a race to diminish him the most--I became his protector and primary care giver.
 It was hard.
 It was heart breaking.

 Many of you have taken or witnessed that journey with someone you have loved.
-So you can understand why when invited to be part of “The 2018 Dancing with the Atlanta Stars” benefit for the Alzheimer’s Association, I was honored to accept.
+So you can understand why when invited to be part of “The 2018 Dancing Stars of Atlanta” benefit for the Alzheimer’s Association, I was honored to accept.
 It’s like having some small way of fighting back.
 Some small way of finding meaning out of grief.

 Did you know the Alzheimer’s Association is the third largest contributor to Alzheimer’s research after the governments of China and the United States?
 That is in addition to providing caregiver and patient support and information to all of us.
 So, though the dancing performance is a bit daunting, the fundraising commitment is even more so, but also the part that gives this meaning.

-I hope YOU will support me as I seek to reach my goal of $50,000 and dance my way to a mirror ball trophy too!
+I hope YOU will support me as I seek to reach and surpass my goal of $50,000 and dance my way to a mirror ball trophy too!

 And now that bit of information about me: